jsdom/jsdom/README.md

 If you just want to load the document and execute it, the `done` callback shown above is the simplest.
 If anything goes wrong while loading the document and creating the window, the problem will show up in the `error` passed as the first argument.

-However, if you want more control over or insight into the initialization lifecycle, you'll want to use the `created` and/or `loaded` callbacks:
+However, if you want more control over or insight into the initialization lifecycle, you'll want to use the `created` and/or `onload` callbacks:

 #### `created(error, window)`